-(9) In the Morris Queen (MQ) Special Area, as shown on Schedule 3F, a multi-unit dwelling use that contains 4 units is permitted.

-(1) Use is permitted in accordance with the requirements of Section 54.

-(1) Use is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is identified on Schedule 23.

-D Multi-unit dwelling use that contains 4 units is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is identified on Schedule 23.

-Multi-unit dwelling use containing 5 to 10 units is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is located on a lot identified on Schedule 23 as allowing 5 to 10 units.

-Use is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is located on a lot identified on Schedule 23 as allowing restaurant uses and local commercial uses in addition to all other uses permitted in the HCD-SV Zone.
-Use is permitted in the Wright Avenue (WA) Special Area, as shown on Schedule 3F.
+- (9) In the Morris Queen (MQ) Special Area, as shown on Schedule 3F, a multi-unit dwelling use that contains 4 units is permitted. - 1 Use is permitted in accordance with the requirements of Section 54. - (b) Use is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is identified on Schedule 23. - Multi-unit dwelling use that contains 4 units is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is identified on Schedule 23. - (B) Multi-unit dwelling use containing 5 to 10 units is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is located on a lot identified on Schedule 23 as allowing 5 to 10 units. - (19) Use is permitted within a Schmidtville Heritage Building that existed on July 17, 2018 and is located on a lot identified on Schedule 23 as allowing restaurant uses and local commercial uses in addition to all other uses permitted in the HCD-SV Zone. - (WA) Special Area, as shown on Schedule 3F. - 2 Use is permitted accessory to a residential use provided that the dwelling unit is the primary residence of the operator, in accordance with Section 53.
+(RC-Feb 21/23;E-Sep 1/23